Charter Bus Prices: How to Calculate Your DC Bus Rental Costs

 They are charged an hourly rate for an 18-passenger minibus, the perfect option for a small group that needs space to store presentation materials and still ride in comfort.
 They request for their bus to have a PA system and TV screens so they can practice their pitches while on the road.
 For a total of 7 hours, the company receives a quote of $1,050.

 Need a bus rental in the Washington, D.C. and the surrounding area?
-We’re experts at helping groups of any size arrange transportation for sports teams, corporate events, weddings, school trips, and more.
+We’re experts at helping groups of any size arrange transportation for sports teams, company travels, weddings, school trips, and more.
 Need more information?
 Speak to a 24/7 reservation specialist by calling us at 202-903-0059.